Wellable Labs has released the fifth annual Employee Wellness Industry Trends Report, which...

 Remember that some habits are harder to build than others and might take participants longer to adopt.
-Habits such as "go for a 1-mile run every day" might take up to 30 days to become natural.
+Habits such as "go for a 1-mile run every day" or taking advantage of one's gym membership regularly might take up to 30 days to become natural.
 While these health behaviors take longer to build, they also significantly contribute to long-term health.
 You just need to be patient and work with participants using a reasonable pace.

 To track daily habits, you could use a Google Sheet or designate accountability partners.
 If you have the budget, you can use a platform that lets you digitally track these activities every day.
 These platforms are more affordable than you think!